-Recertification of Diplomates will be required every 5 years.
+In order to maintain EBVS[®] European Specialist in Veterinary Emergency and Critical Care status and to comply with the EBVS[®] requirements, recertification of Diplomates will be required every 5 years.
 The first recertification is due at the end of the 5th year following registration as a College member, e.g. "certified" Diplomate.